alexwlchan/contributions-graph/README.md

 *   The ability to customise some of the text.
 Right now, it only says "Contributions".
 It would be nice to be able to put other words in as appropriate.

+*   More statistics options.
+I just took the three stats that GitHub offers, but there may be different ones that are useful.

+    (For example, a graph of steps walked doesn't really have much use for longest/current streak, but might want average daily steps.)

+*   Skippable weekends?
+I think it might be useful to use this for some work-related tasks, but since I don't work weekends, there would be a bunch of blank boxes.
+It might be nice to have an option for omitting weekends.

 *   Squash the bugs!
 Since this project involves a lot of fiddly stuff with calendars and dates, it's almost certain that somewhere, someday, something will go wrong.
 I'd like to do some more testing to find out if/where that's going to be.